HenrikBengtsson/ucsf-vpn/README.md

- status           Display UCSF VPN connection status details          Display connection details log              Display the log file troubleshoot     Scan the log file for errors
+ status           Display UCSF VPN connection status details          Display connection details log              Display the log file troubleshoot     Scan the log file for errors and more.

  open-gui         Open the Pulse Secure GUI close-gui        Close the Pulse Secure GUI (and any VPN connections)